 This is known as the common data environment (or CDE).
 The CDE enables the project teams to have access to what information they need when they need it.
-The KiwiRail CDE is GeoDocs and aligns with ISO19650.
-It is to be implemented and utilised during the design phase.
+The KiwiRail CDE is Tucana which aligns with ISO19650.
+Tucana is to be implemented and utilised during the design phase.